Constructivist Learning Theory: How Learners Build Their Knowledge

 Increased Communication

 With any training initiative, communication with your learners is vital.
 A survey of 400 companies found that those with poor communication reported an average loss of $62.4 million per year.
+Ouch!

 3. Clubs: On Growth Engineering LMS, you have the ability to create Clubs.
-These Clubs can be based on any topic that you choose.
+These social Clubs can be based on any topic that you choose.

 Learners are then able to join Clubs relating to a topic they want to learn about.
-As learners add their own contributions to the discussion, Clubs become a library of user-generated content.
+As learners add their own contributions to the discussion, Clubs become a library of user-generated content

-With constructivist learning approaches, your role becomes more of a facilitator than instructor.
+4. Push Notifications: With constructivist learning approaches, your role becomes more of a facilitator than instructor.
 Therefore, you should also make use of push notifications

 On Growth Engineering Learning App, you can send learners custom notifications.
 This way you’ll be able to direct them to new content, or exciting discussions taking place.